• Get started

 If this data is included, Data Manager can show that the record exists with the wrong status.

-What key detail in the format is required?
+What data format is required?

 • A header row is useful, and can be used when setting up to simplify creating attributes.